AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   into ``architecture/utilities``
 - added a new RW encoder simulation module :ref:`encoder`
 - Fixed a bug in the onboardDataHandling module that allowed for data that did not exist to be downlinked
+- changed default behavior of ``python3 conanfile.py`` to automatically compile the Basilisk project.
+This was a common stumbling point for new users.
+The build flag ``--buildProject`` can be used to enable automatic compiling or not.
+For developers making new code this should likely be set to ``False`` when configuring the project.

 Version 2.0.1